Stark's Twin Oaks Airpark: Operations

 Fuel, aircraft repair, and flight training are available at the airport located along River Road and the Tualatin River.
 Twin Oaks hosts a fly-in breakfast on the first Saturday of each month, organized by EAA Chapter 105.
 There are nine hangars, with approximately 115 aircraft stationed at the airport.
 Twin Oaks sees about 61 flights per day on the single runway.

 Twin Oaks has a large and varied fleet available for rent.

 Accidents

 On August 19, 2012, a 1947 Luscombe 8E crashed on landing when it flipped, with no one injured.

 A 1965 Piper Aztec crashed during take-off on March 18, 2013, with no injuries reported.

 On October 5, 2017, a 1963 Piper 250 Comanche crashed after coming up short on approach, with minor injuries reported.

+A Lancair 235 crashed into a field while taking off on June 12, 2026, with the pilot killed.